 Run re-engagement campaigns

 E-commerce customers can become inactive at any point in their lifecycle.
-While the reason may very, a little nudge can help you recover at least some of your customers.
+While the reason may vary, a little nudge can help you recover at least some of your customers.
 So, it’s ideal to run re-engagement campaigns once in a while.

 Re-engagement campaigns are as simple as sending an email enquiring whether an inactive customer would like to keep receiving your emails.
 However, a comeback offer is an ideal way to lure them back in.